vstabile/nips/XX.md

 ## Kind 1051: Sponsored Event Proposal

 A gift-wrapped ([NIP-59](https://github.com/nostr-protocol/nips/blob/master/59.md)) event that can be exchanged between the publisher and the advertiser, containing an unsigned proposed sponsored event.
 This event facilitates negotiation between them, proposing changes to the sponsored event and payment terms until an agreement is reached.
-The proposed event must include an `sponsored` tag with the sponsor's pubkey (from the Campaign Brief's sponsor tag) so that clients can display it and possibly filter it out.
+The proposed event must include an `sponsored` tag with the sponsor's pubkey (from the Campaign Event's sponsor tag) so that clients can display it and possibly filter it out.

 Comments and negotiations about the proposal should be done using NIP-22 comments (kind 1111) referencing this event.